FR (Filtered Reality)

 *digital imagery, site-specific installation

-Re-interpreting the Internet slang term “for real”—usually abbreviated as “fr” in a chatting context—by giving its acronym a new meaning that instead imitates the typical names of contemporary Extended Reality (XR) technologies, the work’s title additionally raises the question whether the so-called “digital reality” of the Internet is really an extension of our physical world or has already lost its credibility due to the latest advances within the field of visual manipulation.
+Re-interpreting the popular Internet slang term “for real”—usually abbreviated as “fr” in a chatting context—by giving its acronym a new meaning that instead imitates the typical names of contemporary Extended Reality (XR) technologies, the work’s title additionally raises the question whether the so-called “virtual reality” of the Internet is really an extension of our physical world or has already lost its credibility due to the latest advances within the field of visual manipulation.

 (2025)